mhamel12/boxtoprussell/README.md

 Box scores from the career of Bill Russell with the Boston Celtics

 This project began many years ago, before the Basketball-Reference.com site included NBA box scores.
 I am storing these files on Github for future safe-keeping.
+The data in this folder corresponds to Version 3.8 of Bill Russell era-archive that I posted on June 29, 2014 at https://michaelhamel.net/boxtop-russell/

 HISTORY